How to Invert a Picture? in 3 Easy Steps

 - Open your image in Preview

-- Unfortunately, Preview doesn't have a built-in invert option
+- Preview does not have a built-in invert option

 How to Invert Colors Using CSS?
 (For Web Developers)